 interrupt request (IRQ).
-A type of input found on many processors that causes the processor to suspend normal instruction execution temporarily and start executing an interrupt handler routine.
+A type of input found on many processors that causes the processor to suspend normal processing temporarily and start running an interrupt handler routine.
 Some processors have several interrupt request inputs that allow different priority interrupts.
-Internet Protocol (IP) address.
-The unique 32-bit address that specifies the location of each device or workstation on the Internet.
-For example, 9.67.97.103 is an IP address.

-IP address.
-See Internet Protocol address.
+IP.
+See Internet Protocol.

-- IPL.
+IPL.
 See initial program load.

-- IRQ.
+IRQ.
 See interrupt request.

-- ISA.
+ISA.
 See Industry Standard Architecture.

-ISDN.
-See Integrated Services Digital Network.

 isolated group.
 A collection of isolated devices not connected to the storage area network (SAN) but discovered by the SANavigator tool.
-The isolated group displays with a gray background near the bottom of the Physical and Data Path Maps.
+The isolated group displays with a gray background near the bottom of the Physical and Data Path maps.

 Java Runtime Environment (JRE).
-A subset of the Java Development Kit (JDK) for end users and developers who want to redistribute the JRE.
+A subset of the Java Development Kit (JDK) for end users and developers who want to redistribute the Java Runtime Environment (JRE).
 The JRE consists of the Java virtual machine, the Java Core Classes, and supporting files.